spm/spm-docs/docs/tutorials/fmri_preprocessing/visual_inspection.md

 We will first look at the anatomical image `sub-01_T1w.nii` stored in `sub-01/anat`.

-From your terminal or Matlab window open SPM by typing:
+From your terminal or MATLAB window open SPM by typing:

 ```matlab
 spm fmri